bensbits91/contracts-website/app/content/home/home-hero.md

 # Let's build a cool website

+{"variant":"subtle", "top":"lg"}
-This should be a subheading
+This should be a subtle text with a big top margin